 Where to Start With Social Media Marketing?

 Being active and responsive to the audience, putting out content to inform or trigger social engagement is the second half of any social marketing strategy.
-It always starts somewhere else, a good marketing plan.
+It always starts with a good social media marketing plan.

 Know Your Audience